 As a laid-back city that’s very much the opposite of Washington, DC, I find myself wanting to stroll through the colored homes and brick sidewalks of Annapolis quite often.
 Some weekends, I’ll drive out there simply to catch a whiff of the sea air and drink a coffee.
 The bottom line?
 Annapolis is a true gem that’s accessible from most of the major cities in the northern East Coast.

 In Annapolis, you can sip on seafood soup, or try on some handmade shoes.
 Peruse an art shop, or stroll through the colored neighborhoods by the waterfront.
-Get your camera ready, folks – Annapolis is truly a picturesque weekend getaway.
+Get your camera ready, folks – Annapolis is truly a picturesque weekend getaway on the east coast.

 5. Portland, Maine